 9. Lake Towada, Aomori Prefecture

 The view from Lake Towada is probably one of Japans most underrated.
 With it’s crystal clear waters and vibrant colors, a swim here feels like being on another planet!
-On top of that, it is said to be a great place for fishing as well!
-A perfect place to visit with friends and family!
+On top of that, it is said to be a great place for fishing as well.
+One of the hidden gems of Japan, and a perfect place to visit with friends and family!
 Also notable is nearby Yagisaki Lighthouse which many say can also make for some stunning photos!
 It has recently even been featured on TV due to its lush beauty so plan your trip soon before all of these places become even more popular than they already are!